RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 01/12/2021

-Growing up, you may have longed for the new cool Nikes, but instead your parents got you the knockoffs that were on sale.
-Truth is, both sneakers were likely comfortable and got the job done, and we doubt that either actually helped your jumpshot.
+Growing up, you may have longed for the new cool Nikes, but instead, your parents got you the knockoffs that were on sale.
+The truth is, both sneakers were likely comfortable and got the job done, and we doubt that either actually helped your jump shot.

 You’re older (and hopefully wiser) now.
-And you likely know that many times, the generic stuff is as good as the brand name— no matter what 12-year old you believed.
+And you likely know that the generic stuff is almost always as good as the brand name — no matter what 12-year-old you believed.
 If male pattern baldness or hair thinning is something you’re currently dealing with, researching hair loss treatments can feel overwhelming.
 Don’t worry, we’re here to help.

-In this article, we’ll break down the efficacy of generic minoxidil (also commonly sold as the brand name Rogaine®), along with other popular hair loss treatments for men.
+In this article, we’ll discuss the efficacy of generic minoxidil (also commonly sold under the brand name Rogaine®) and other popular hair loss treatments for men.

 Ready to bookmark another excellent guide?
-Save this guide on Rogaine ingredients for even more in depth know-how on what’s in this favored hair loss treatment.
+Save this guide on Rogaine ingredients for an even more in-depth understanding of this favored hair loss treatment.

 If you’re seeing a receding hairline, some diffuse thinning over the top of the head or a wider part, chances are you’re dealing with male pattern hair loss (also known as androgenetic alopecia), the most common form of hair loss in men.

-Whether it’s used in its FDA-approved form for androgenetic alopecia or off-label for other causes of hair thinning, minoxidil is a gold standard among dermatologists for treating hair loss.
+Whether it’s used in its FDA-approved form for androgenetic alopecia or off-label for other causes of hair thinning (like hair loss caused by stress or overly tight hairstyles), minoxidil is a gold standard among dermatologists for treating hair loss.

-It was originally developed as an antihypertensive drug — increased hair growth was basically a happy accident, which led to the hair growth formulations you see today.
-While its mechanism of action isn’t totally understood, there are some things we do know.
+It was initially developed as an antihypertensive drug.
+Increased hair growth was basically a happy accident, which led to the hair growth formulations you see today.
+While its mechanism of action isn’t totally understood, we know some things.

 Topical minoxidil works as a hair growth stimulator — think of it like fertilizer for your roots.
-This medication shortens the telogen (resting) phase, which causes dormant hair follicles to enter into the anagen, or growth phase earlier than they otherwise would.
-It also makes the anagen phase last longer, so hair has more time to grow.
+This medication shortens the telogen (resting) phase, which causes dormant hair follicles to enter into the anagen, or growth phase, earlier than they otherwise would.
+It also makes the anagen phase last longer, giving hair more time to grow.
 This allows for increased hair length and diameter.

-This stimulates circulation near the hair follicles, which may lead to hair growth.
-It may also prevent androgen (a male hormone) from affecting your already androgen-sensitive follicles.
-And as a foaming agent or topical solution, minoxidil can also directly stimulate hair follicles and delay their aging.
+This stimulates circulation near the hair follicles, possibly leading to hair growth.
+It may also prevent an androgen (male hormone) known as DHT from affecting your already androgen-sensitive follicles.
+As a foaming agent or topical solution, minoxidil can also directly stimulate hair follicles and delay their aging.

-We’ve been using “minoxidil” here, but now you may be wondering who reigns supreme — Rogaine® or minoxidil?
+We’ve been using the term “minoxidil” here, but now you may be wondering who reigns supreme — Rogaine® or minoxidil?
 Or is Rogaine® minoxidil in a different form?

-Rogaine®, which is well-known for treating hair loss, is a brand name drug that has minoxidil as the active ingredient.
-But minoxidil is also sold in its generic forms by various brands, including Hims.
-So whether you go brand name or for the generic, both contain the same active ingredient.
+Rogaine®, well-known for treating hair loss, is a brand-name drug containing minoxidil as the active ingredient.
+However, minoxidil is also sold in generic forms by various brands, including Hims.
+So, whether you go brand-name or generic, both contain the same active ingredient.

-That said, minoxidil comes in different strengths, so that may be where you see a difference in how your hair responds.
+That said, minoxidil is available in different strengths, so that may be where you see a difference in how your hair responds.

 In another study to test how effective minoxidil is for treating hair loss along the hairline (the frontotemporal region) and around the highest point of the scalp toward the back of the head (the vertex), 70 men were given 5% minoxidil or a placebo treatment.